ABausG/home_widget/README.md

 ![Build Targets](https://github.com/ABausG/home_widget/blob/main/.github/assets/target.png?raw=true)

-(To swap between your App and the Extension change the Target)
+(To swap between your App, and the Extension change the Target)

 ### Sync CFBundleVersion (optional)
-This step is optional, this will sync the widget extension build version with your app version so you don't get warnings of mismatch version from App Store Connect when uploading your app.
+This step is optional, this will sync the widget extension build version with your app version, so you don't get warnings of mismatch version from App Store Connect when uploading your app.

 ![Build Phases](https://github.com/ABausG/home_widget/blob/main/.github/assets/build_phases.png?raw=true)